As companies begin to ramp up hiring again, it's important to know how to properly integrate new members into your team.

 Let new hires know who the stakeholders are

 An org chart is a great way to illustrate your company's formal hierarchy, but it's equally important to spend time explaining the informal network and internal best practices.
 Who are the go-to people, what's the best way to contact colleagues, who are the people who know what's happening before it happens and are there any potentially difficult employees your new hire should be aware of?
 Small things like this can put a new starter at ease and make new interactions less stressful.

 Keep them busy

-A new starter's first week should be busy and pre-planned.
+A new starter's first week, and following weeks, should be busy and on the job training should be pre-planned.
 Formal inductions are great and streamline the process for all new hires.
 If your company doesn't have an induction program, ensure you have sufficient work, training documents, company information and socialising potential for your new team member throughout their start period.

 The goal of a good onboarding is to properly integrate your new team member into the company.
-They should feel comfortable within the company culture, know how the organisation works and have clear goals for their career in the company.
+They should feel comfortable within the company culture, know how the organisation works and clearly understand what is expected of them.